If you’re a technology marketer, you’d better be a good storyteller. Jonathan Opp explains why.

 Storytelling is crucial for tech brands.
 Look at almost any successful brand today—Amazon, Google, Airbnb, Salesforce, Red Hat.
 One thing they all have in common is that they are telling a consistent story about who they are and why what they do matters to us humans.

-We’re fascinated by storytelling (we do it all the time for our clients), and we’ve got a live Storytelling for Tech workshop coming up on November 15th.
-I sat down with Jonathan Opp, host of more than two dozen storytelling workshops across the country (and one internationally!), to talk about why storytelling is so important for tech, and to hear what’s new in our upcoming event.
+We’re fascinated by storytelling (we do it all the time for our clients), and we offer workshops to help people build their storytelling skills for business.
+I sat down with Jonathan Opp, host of more than two dozen of these workshops across the country (and internationally), to talk about why storytelling is so important for tech, and to hear what’s new in our upcoming event.